Loopring/protocols/DESIGN.md

 The steps needed by a wallet to achieve this:
 - Call `registerWallet` to get a unique walletID and bind the walletID to msg.sender, which will be the owner of the wallet
 - Call `createAccountAndDeposit` and specify as walletID the walletID given above + set the most significant bit of this 3 byte value to 1.
-Only the msg.sender that created registered the wallet can be used to create an account like this.
+Only the msg.sender that registered the wallet can be used to create an account like this.
 - Let users create accounts with the walletID
 - Let users create orders using these accounts and specify as dual-author address the special dual-author account created by the owner of the wallet
+- The circuit will check that the walletID in the account of the user matches the walletID of the wallet/dual-author account.

-Note that without the special dual-author account anyone would be able to use any account, no matter the walletID specified in the account.
+Without the special dual-author account anyone would be able to use any account, no matter the walletID specified in the account.
+If the wallet doesn't need to lock the account of the user in than he can create a wallet account for walletID 0.
+Anyone is allowed to create dual-author/wallet accounts for walletID 0.

-Note that the wallet/dual-author account is used for multiple things:
+The wallet/dual-author account is used for multiple things:
 - To make sure the ring cannot be stolen by the operator
 - To make sure the order cannot be used by ringmatchers that are not allowed to use the order
 - This account receives the wallet fees (and the burned fees)
-- Can be used as an 'authentication' account created specifically for a wallet that is used to 'unlock' the account of a user so it can be used in offchain operations (trading, offchain withdrawals, cancels).
+- Can be used as a 'wallet authentication' account created specifically for a wallet that is used to 'unlock' the account of a user so it can be used in offchain operations (trading, offchain withdrawals, cancels).

+Note that this reusing of this special account is done for efficiency reasons.
+The wallet account doesn't need to sign the complete ring, just the order would work just as well.
+But by using the account also as the dual-author account the circuit is more efficient.
+This does have the drawback that creating an account for dual-authoring is needed, which costs a bit of gas.
+If we need unlimited dual-author addresses we should decouple both so that dual-authoring doesn't need an account (by storing the public key directly in the order).

 ## Ringmatchers